shortdoom/gh-fake-analyzer/README.md

 Download, analyze and monitor profile data of any GitHub user or organization.
 This reconnaissance tool is designed for the OSINT/security community, enabling the inspection of potential bot, scammer, blackhat, or fake employee accounts for dark patterns (see, [Malicious GitHub Accounts](#malicious-github-accounts))

+`gh-analyze` is designed to quickly build a dataset with accessible schema of github profiles you are targeting for the investigation.
+It is still work in progress.

 ### Install

 Scripts require `git` to be installed on your OS. (`sudo apt install git`)